 Empirically Supported Treatments (ESTs) and Evidence-Based Practice (EBP) refer to specific mental-health treatment modalities that are proven to be effective in controlled studies.
 According to a clinical research article catalogued in the US National Library of Medicine, “EBP has been shown to improve patient care, increase patient safety, improve clinical outcomes, reduce healthcare costs, and decrease variation in patient outcomes.”

 The Newport Academy approach emphasizes evidence-based practice to empower teens and restore families.
 In treatment settings, hope is a valuable commodity, and proven track records lead to an abundance of potential.
 Our clinicians create a tailored plan for each client, combining a variety of evidence-based modalities in response to each client’s unique history and constitution.

-The Five A’s of Effective Evidence-Based Treatment Practices
+The Five-A Method of Effective Evidence-Based Treatment Practices

 The five As of evidence-based practices support the development of a scientifically validated treatment program, such as that practiced by Newport Academy.
 The five As outline the evidence-based approach taken by clinicians around the world in a variety of disciplines.